quizlet/hammock/README.md

 # Contributing
 If you ever wanted to contribute to open source, now is the chance!

-Please read [CONTRIBUTING.md](https://github.com/quizlet/hammock/blob/master/CONTRIBUTING.md) for details and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/quizlet/hammock/blob/master/CONTRIBUTING.md) for details and the process for submitting pull requests.

 # Versioning
 We use GitHub for versioning.
 For the versions available, see the [tags on this repository](https://github.com/quizlet/hammock/tags).